EU-Vietnam economic and trade relations

 In addition, a new Market Access Agreement [295 KB] in December 2004 lifted all EU quantitative restrictions for Vietnamese textiles as of 1 January 2005, a very important step to put Vietnam on a par with WTO members such as China, well ahead of its WTO entry.
 In return, Vietnam agreed to open its market further in a number of areas of interest to the European Union, marked by the Framework and Cooperation Agreement [698 KB] in 1995.

 Vietnam's WTO accession is not an end in itself, but only an intermediary step on the country's sustainable economic development path.
 The EU has supported Vietnam on this difficult journey, not least through a number of EU-Vietnam Cooperation Programmes.
 EU support started in the 1990s and continues with various practical activities carried out in the framework of a number of EC-funded projects, including the well-known Multilateral Trade-related Assistance Programme (MUTRAP), which has been instrumental in supporting Vietnam's negotiating efforts during the WTO accession process and continues to help Vietnam in the implementation period.
+In November 2013, with the support from MUTRAP, Vietnam shared its first Trade Policy Review since WTO accession, marking a key milestone in its trade reform efforts.

 Managing the relationship